Organizations & Roles - Entity Enricher Documentation

 Registration

 Sign up with Google, GitHub, or email through Firebase authentication.
-During registration, you choose to either create a new organization or join an existing one.
+You get a personal workspace straight away; from there you can create a business organization or ask to join one.
+Only business organizations appear in the search below.

 Create Organization